digitallawyer/openlegaldictionary/_definitions/dozen-peers.md

 ---
 title: Dozen Peers
 permalink: "/definitions/dozen-peers.html"
-body: Twelve peers assembled at the instance of the barons, ln the reign of Henry III., to be privy counselors, or rather conservators of the kingdom
+body: Twelve peers assembled at the instance of the barons, in the reign of Henry III., to be privy counselors, or rather conservators of the kingdom
 published_at: '2018-07-07'
 layout: post